Craig Hallum slashes price target on Teligent Inc. [TLGT] – find out why.

 TLGT Stock Performance Analysis:

-Teligent Inc. [TLGT] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -11.03.
-With this latest performance, TLGT shares dropped by -32.00% in over the last four-week period, additionally sinking by -17.82% over the last 6 months – not to mention a drop of -77.78% in the past year of trading.
+Teligent Inc. [TLGT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.36.
+With this latest performance, TLGT shares dropped by -8.32% in over the last four-week period, additionally sinking by -4.44% over the last 6 months – not to mention a drop of -73.39% in the past year of trading.

 Insight into Teligent Inc. Fundamentals: